 In the Episcopal Church we believe, as did St. Paul, that as in Adam all died, even so in Christ are all made alive.
 The idea is that Adam & Eve sinned and created a separateness between God and mankind.
 Jesus died for the sins of the whole world, and was resurrected to restore all Creation into new life with itsCreator.

 In the Episcopal Church we believe that the Resurrection happened for all people, not just Christians.
-The whole world means everyone, the righteous and unrighteous alike... and that is not an easy road, especially for those of us who know we are among the righteous!
+The whole world means everyone, the righteous and unrighteous alike... and that is not an easy road, especially for those of us who are convinced we are among the righteous!

 7. Is it true that some parishes were able to keep their property?
 Which churches are they?

 Lawrencians.
 The court ruled that eight [sic] churches had not acceded to the Constitution and Canons of the Episcopal Church.
 The latter document contains the so-called “Denis Canon” which asserts that all parish properties are held in trust for The Episcopal Church.
 The congregations ruled to be free from that trust claim are: Christ the King Grace Church, Waccamaw; St. Matthew’s Church, Darlington; St. Andrew’s Church, Mount Pleasant; St. Paul’s Anglican Church, Conway; Prince George Winyah Episcopal Church, Georgetown, St. John’s Church, Florence, Old St. Andrew’s, Charleston and St. Matthias Church, Summerton.